 Neaten Weather Stripping

 Peeling, drooping weather stripping on doors and windows makes rooms look old.
 If the strip still has some life, nail or glue it back.
 If it’s hopeless, cut out and replace sections, or just pull the whole thing off and start new.
-A 10-ft. roll of foam weather stripping costs $8; 16-ft. vinyl costs about $15.
+A 10-foot roll of foam weather stripping costs $8; 16 feet of vinyl costs about $15.

 Replace Stove Drip Pans